scottsb/recruiter-shame/README.md

 ## Related projects

-While this project independently conceived, others have also had similar ideas.
-Some of these accept community contributions, but I believe that using the GitHub repository format allows more open participation.
+While this project was independently conceived, others have had similar ideas.
+Some of these accept community contributions, but the GitHub repository format allows more open participation.

 * <http://milk.com/home/danfuzz/resume/bad-eggs.html>
 * <http://recruiterhallofshame.blogspot.com/>